FIRST4513/Robot-Manual/README.md

 A .pdf verion is included for downloading or printing.

 This version is a draft.
 It has a lot of TODO comments throughout.

+The .pdf versions can be accessed through [https://FIRST4513.github.io|]